CORN STARCH MODIFIED

 TL;DR. This ingredient is mainly an absorbent and texture modifier, reducing greasiness, improving slip, and adding a soft, dry feel to powders, creams, and deodorants.
 It can also help thicken or stabilize some water-containing formulas.

-What does Corn Starch Modified do in a cosmetic formula?
+What does CORN STARCH MODIFIED do in a cosmetic formula?

 This ingredient is mainly an absorbent and texture modifier, reducing greasiness, improving slip, and adding a soft, dry feel to powders, creams, and deodorants.
 It can also help thicken or stabilize some water-containing formulas.